vuejs/vuex/docs/guide/plugins.md

 Plugins are not allowed to directly mutate state - similar to your components, they can only trigger changes by committing mutations.

 By committing mutations, a plugin can be used to sync a data source to the store.
-For example, to sync a websocket data source to the store (this is just a contrived example, in reality the `createPlugin` function can take some additional options for more complex tasks):
+For example, to sync a websocket data source to the store (this is just a contrived example, in reality the `createWebSocketPlugin` function can take some additional options for more complex tasks):

 ``` js
 export default function createWebSocketPlugin (socket) {